Wireframing for Responsive Design6 min. read

 Wireframing is both a process for thinking through problems and specifying interfaces.
 But creating wireframes doesn't usually require that you lay out every single view.
 You should know your web site's content, or the scenarios and flows in your app well, and consider first building models for how they behave and layout using a high-level wireframe like we did.

-Wireframes are effective when they're enough of an abstraction of the final product that they give you enough information about decisions to begin building.
+Wireframes are effective when they're enough of an abstraction of the final product that they give you adequate information to make decisions and begin building.
 This point is twice as important when you're wireframing responsive layouts.

 Do you need to know your data?
 Yes.
 Do you need to document how it lays out in every single view?
 We don't think so.
 Doing what's necessary to move the product forward and get consensus before building is what we see wireframes being useful for.
 Maybe this system would work well enough for you to the point where you can start building the real thing and work with real data in code.